defuse/airgap/README.md

   in case they forget any of the procedures defined above.

 - AirGap's BIOS should be configured to never boot from a flash drive.
-As a secondary precaution, all flash drives should be removed when booting AirGap.
+As a secondary precaution, all flash drives should be removed before booting AirGap.

 #### No Execution from Store1, Backup1, Offsite1, or Offsite2

 At no point should any data on Store1, Backup1, Offsite1, or Offsite2 be
 executed.
-The term "executed" is broad, so it is up to the operator to choose a conservative definition.
-The following things should be explicitly *not*
+The term "executed" is broad, so it is up to the operator to choose a sufficiently conservative definition.

-allowed:
+The following things should be explicitly disallowed:

 - Executing binary code.
 - Executing shell scripts or scripting language scripts.
-- Viewing documents whose viewers execute macros.
+- Viewing documents whose viewers execute macros or are likely to contain exploitable vulnerabilities (e.g. PDF viewers).
 - Copying and pasting commands that are stored in a text file.
 - Manually following *any kind* of instructions stored in a text file.